News

 Invited Speaker: “Going Circular” screening + conversation

-Loyola University Chicago’s Office of Sustainability and School of Communication partnered with the One Earth Film Festival for a special *Pre-Fest* screening of the documentary, “Going Circular.”
+In February 2023, Loyola University Chicago’s Office of Sustainability and School of Communication partnered with the One Earth Film Festival for a special *Pre-Fest* screening of the documentary, “Going Circular.”
 The film introduces four groundbreaking thinkers who develop solutions to environmental, economic, and social crises of the modern age through creating a circular economy.
 After the film, graduate student, Julie Moller, and Sarah chatted together and with the audience to share reactions to the film.

 Sarah and Julie drinking kombucha and eating chapulines (grasshoppers) from Oaxaca, Mexico